 It is notable that the A7 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the E-620 does not offer wifi capability.
+In contrast, the E-620 does not provide wifi capability.

 Both the E-620 and the A7 have been discontinued, but can regularly be found used on eBay.
 The E-620 was replaced by the Olympus E-600, while the A7 was followed by the Sony A7 II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Olympus E-620 Manual (free pdf) or the online Sony A7 Manual.

 So how do things add up?
 Is the Olympus E-620 better than the Sony A7 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.